XRPLF/xrpl-dev-portal/content/tutorial-gateway-guide.md

 ## Ripple Gateways Explained ##

-A Ripple _*Gateway*_ is an entity that exchanges value in the Ripple Consensus Ledger for value anywhere else.
-There are three major models that gateways can follow, with different purposes and modes of operation.

-* An **Issuing Gateway** receives money (or other assets of value) outside of Ripple, and creates _*issuances*_ in the Ripple Consensus Ledger.
-This provides a direct way for customers to get money in and out of the RCL.
-This document focuses primarily on how to become an issuing gateway.
-* A **Private Exchange** lets its customers purchase and trade XRP among customers of the private exchange.
-This is similar to being an exchange for any other commodity or cryptocurrency.
-However, unlike other cryptocurrencies, there is also an exchange built into the Ripple Consensus Ledger itself.
-* A **Merchant** accepts payment within the RCL for goods or services outside the network.
-Unlike an issuing gateway, a merchant business does not create its own currency, but accepts issuances that are created by other gateways.
-This guide does not describe how to accept Ripple payments as a merchant.
+{% include 'snippets/gateways-intro.md' %}

+This guide focuses on running an **issuing gateway**.

 ### Ripple Trust Lines and Issuances ###

-All assets in the Ripple Consensus Ledger, except for the native cryptocurrency XRP, are represented as _issuances_, which are digital assets that reflect traditional assets held by a gateway.
-Within the RCL, issuances can be sent and traded without the gateway's intervention and very low barriers to entry.
-Issuances get their value from gateway's agreement to honor the obligation that the issuances represent; there is no computer system that can force a Ripple gateway to honor that obligation.
+All assets in the Ripple Consensus Ledger, except for the native cryptocurrency XRP, are represented as _issuances_, which are digital balances that represent currency or assets of value held by an issuer.
+Within the RCL, counterparties can send and trade issuances without requiring intervention from the issuer.
+Typically, a gateway sends issuances to customers when it receives money in systems and ledgers outside the RCL, and promises to send money to customers in outside systems in exchange for being repaid in issuances in the RCL.
+Issuances get their value from a gateway's agreement to honor the obligation that the issuances represent.
+No computer system can force a Ripple gateway to honor that obligation.

-The Ripple Consensus Ledger has a system of directional accounting relationships, called _trust lines_, to ensure that users only hold issuances from gateways they trust to pay out when needed.
+The Ripple Consensus Ledger has a system of directional accounting relationships, called _trust lines_, to make sure that users only hold issuances from counterparties they trust.

 A "trust line" is link between two addresses in Ripple.
 A trust line represents an explicit statement of willingness to hold gateway debt obligations.
 When a customer sends money into the RCL, a gateway takes custody of those assets outside of Ripple, and sends issuances in the RCL to the customer's address.
 When a customer sends money out of the RCL, she makes a Ripple payment to the gateway, and the gateway credits the customer in its own system of record, or in some other account.

 ### XRP ###

 XRP is the native [cryptocurrency](https://ripple.com/knowledge_center/math-based-currency/) of the Ripple Consensus Ledger.
 Like issuances, XRP can be freely sent and exchanged among Ripple addresses.
 Unlike issuances, XRP is not tied to an accounting relationship.
 XRP can be sent directly from any Ripple address to any other, without going through a gateway or liquidity provider.
-This helps make XRP a convenient [bridge currency](https://ripple.com/knowledge_center/bridge-currency-2/) to facilitate currency exchanges.
+This helps make XRP a convenient [bridge currency](https://ripple.com/knowledge_center/bridge-currency-2/).

 XRP also serves other purposes in the RCL, in particular as [a protective measure against spamming the network](https://ripple.com/knowledge_center/abuse-protection/).
-All Ripple addresses need a small amount of XRP in order to pay the costs of maintaining the Ripple Consensus Ledger.
+All Ripple addresses need a small amount of XRP to pay the costs of maintaining the Ripple Consensus Ledger.
 The [transaction cost](concept-transaction-cost.html) and [reserve](concept-reserves.html) are neutral fees not paid to any party.

 Issuing gateways do not need to accumulate or exchange XRP.
-They must only maintain a small balance of XRP to send transactions through the network.
-The XRP equivalent of $10 USD should be enough for a busy gateway to operate for a year.
+They must only hold a small balance of XRP to send transactions through the network.
+The XRP equivalent of $10 USD should be enough for at least one year of transaction costs for a busy gateway.

-Private exchanges and liquidity providers may choose to hold additional XRP to use as a means of exchange.
+Private exchanges and liquidity providers may choose to hold additional XRP for trading.
 Ripple (the company) **does not** promote XRP as a speculative investment.

 ### Liquidity and Currency Exchange ###

-The Ripple Consensus Ledger contains a distributed financial exchange, where any user can place and fulfill bids to exchange XRP and _issuances_ in any combination.
-Cross-currency payments automatically use the financial exchange to convert currency atomically when the transaction is executed.
-In this way, users who choose make offers in the distributed exchange provide the liquidity that makes the Ripple Consensus Ledger useful.
+The Ripple Consensus Ledger contains a currency exchange, where any user can place and fulfill bids to exchange XRP and _issuances_ in any combination.
+Cross-currency payments automatically use the currency exchange to convert currency atomically when the transaction is executed.
+In this way, users who choose make offers in the distributed exchange provide the liquidity that makes the RCL useful.

-When adding a new gateway to the RCL, it is important to establish liquidity to other popular currencies.
-Because third parties provide the Liquidity, a gateway's customers can exchange currencies through the RCL, without the gateway needing to float a large reserve in various destination currencies.
+Currency traders who hold a gateway's issuances can provide liquidity to other popular currencies, without the gateway needing to float a large reserve in various destination currencies.
 The gateway also does not need to take on the risk of financial exchange.
+However, a gateway may still want to provide liquidity to XRP or other popular currencies at a baseline rate, especially when the gateway is new to the exchange.
+If you do provide liquidity, use a different address for trading than your issuing address.

-Third-party liquidity providers can use [RippleAPI](reference-rippleapi.html), [Ripple Stream](https://ripple.com/technology/), or a [third-party client application](https://ripple.com/knowledge_center/wallet-providers/) to participate in the distributed exchange.
+Third-party liquidity providers can use [RippleAPI](reference-rippleapi.html), [Ripple Stream](https://ripple.com/technology/), or a [third-party client application](https://ripple.com/knowledge_center/wallet-providers/) to access the distributed exchange.
 Some client applications look up the addresses associated with a gateway using [ripple.txt](#rippletxt), so it can be helpful to publish a good ripple.txt.

-Contact [partners@ripple.com](mailto:partners@ripple.com) for help establishing a market between your gateway and others.
+Contact [partners@ripple.com](mailto:partners@ripple.com) for help establishing liquidity between your gateway and others.

 ## Suggested Business Practices ##

 The value of a gateway's issuances in the Ripple Consensus Ledger comes directly from the trust that customers can redeem them with the gateway when needed.
-Since a gateway cannot pay out if it shuts down, it is also in customers' interest that a gateway does not shut down.
-There are a number of precaution a gateway can take that reduce the risk of business interruptions:
+We recommend the following precautions to reduce the risk of business interruptions:

 * Use separate [Issuing and Operational Addresses](concept-issuing-and-operational-addresses.html) to limit your risk profile on the network.
 * Comply with anti-money-laundering regulations for your jurisdiction, such as the [Bank Secrecy Act](http://en.wikipedia.org/wiki/Bank_Secrecy_Act).
 This usually includes requirements to collect ["Know-Your-Customer" (KYC) information](http://en.wikipedia.org/wiki/Know_your_customer).
 * Read and stay up-to-date with [Gateway Bulletins](https://ripple.com/knowledge_center/gateway-bulletins/), which provide news and suggestions for Ripple gateways.
-* Clearly publicize all your policies and fees.
+* Publicize all your policies and fees.

 ### Hot and Cold Wallets ###